Howard Hill: You Bet Your Life

 On February 17, 1955, Hill appeared as a contestant on You Bet Your Life, a popular American quiz series hosted on both radio and television by comedian Groucho Marx.
 In that televised broadcast, Hill describes the most challenging trick shot he ever performed and also briefly discusses his experiences hunting elephants with a bow and arrow.
 He and his game partner then attempt to win the show's grand-prize of $1,500; but they lose, failing to answer correctly a question relating to the Battle of Hastings.
 Ironically, considering Hill's profession, archers played a pivotal role in that battle, which occurred in England in 1066.
 According to some historical accounts, the Anglo-Saxon king, Harold II, died in the fighting after being "struck in the eye" by a Norman arrow.

 Personal life and death

-Hill was married only once.
 On October 31, 1922, he married Elizabeth Hodges, a native of Ashville, Alabama, who was his former high-school English teacher.
 They remained together for 53 years, until Howard's death at age 75 in February 1975.
 His gravesite is located in the Ashville Cemetery in St. Clair County, Alabama.